Sex video scandal: SIT on high alert amid reports of Prajwal Revanna's return from Germany - www.lokmattimes.com

 Sex video scandal: SIT on high alert amid reports of Prajwal Revanna's return from Germany

-Bengaluru, May 15 The Special Investigation Team (SIT) probing the sex video scandal is on high alert following ...
+Bengaluru, May 15 Special Investigation Team (SIT), probing the sex video scandal, is on high alert following reports ...

-Bengaluru, May 15 The Special Investigation Team (SIT) probing the sex video scandal is on high alert following reports that the prime accused, JD(S) MP and Lok Sabha candidate from Hassan Lok Sabha seat Prajwal Revanna, was planning to return to Bengaluru from Germany on Wednesday, according to sources.
+Bengaluru, May 15 Special Investigation Team (SIT), probing the sex video scandal, is on high alert following reports that the prime accused JD(S) MP Prajwal Revanna is planning to return to Bengaluru from Germany on Wednesday.

-Sources said that Prajwal Revanna had booked a Rs 3.5 lakh business class ticket for a Deutsche Lufthansa flight that departs from Germany at noon.
+Sources said that Prajwal Revanna had booked a Rs 3.5 lakh business class ticket for a Deutsche Lufthansa flight which will depart from Germany.

-The SIT has also received information that he cancelled the ticket, but did not request a refund.
+On Wednesday, Prajwal Revanna again rebooked the ticket from Munich to KempeGowda International Airport in Bengaluru.
+He is likely to board and the flight will depart from Munich at 2 p.m. and land in Bengaluru between 1 a.m. and 2 a.m.

-If Prajwal Revanna boards the flight, he will arrive at Terminal 2 of the Bengaluru International Airport.
-On receiving this information, SIT sleuths are on high alert and preparing to take him into custody.
+The flight is likely to arrive at Terminal 2 while the SIT is preparing to take him into custody.

 The SIT has also gathered information about Prajwal Revanna booking flight tickets to Bengaluru twice and subsequently cancelling them.

-Prajwal Revanna’s father, JD(S) MLA H.D.
-Revanna, was released from jail on conditional bail on Tuesday.
+On Tuesday, Prajwal Revanna’s father, JD(S) MLA H.D.
+Revanna was released from jail on conditional bail.
 He was arrested on charges of kidnapping a victim of the sex video scandal.

+The SIT has registered cases under IPC Sections 376 (2) N (committing rape repeatedly on same woman), 506 (criminal intimidation), 354 (A) (1) (behaving in unwelcome way, explicit sexual behaviour, demanding sexual favours), 354 (B) (using criminal force on woman) and 354 (C) (voyeurism, capturing image of a woman in a private act without her consent) and Under Sections of the Information Technology Act.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app